 This includes providing Badgers with a continuously updated comprehensive voting resource at vote.wisc.edu.

 The BadgersVote Student Coalition is looking for students who are interested in supporting democratic engagement across campus.
 The coalition is made up of students and student organization representatives from across campus.
+Join our student volunteers program with BadgersVote here.

 Join us for our bi-weekly meetings which will commence in the Fall 2021 as we reconvene for next semester.
 Our fall meeting times will be added to the Morgridge Center events page as they are scheduled.